input-output-hk/marlowe/docs/tutorial-v2.0/marlowe-semantics.md

   where go = reduceRec blockNum state env
 ```

-However, there is one fundamental difference: `When` does not activate its subcontract until it gets reduced, and `While` activates its subcontract immediately (similarly to what `Both` does).
-And there is something unique about `While`, it may delete a contract that has already been activated once the `Observation` becomes true.
+However, there is one fundamental difference: `When` does not activate its subcontract until it gets reduced, and `While` activates its subcontract immediately, similarly to the behaviour of `Both`.
+And there is something unique about `While`: it may delete a contract that has already been activated once the `Observation` becomes true.
 For example, in the following contract:

 ```